mithril-security/blind_llama_client/docs/docs/getting-started/how-we-achieve-zero-trust.md

 # How we protect user data
 ________________________________________________________

-On this page, we will present a global overview of how we ensure that data sent to our Confidential & transparent AI APIs remains confidential and how we prove that even our own admins cannot see users’ data.
+On this page, we will present a global overview of how we ensure that data sent to our Confidential & transparent AI environment, secure enclaves, remains confidential and how we prove that even admins cannot see users data.

-> The [concepts section](../concepts/overview.md) provides a more in-depth explanation of the building blocks we use to ensure user data remains private in our Confidential & transparent AI APIs.
+> The [concepts section](../concepts/overview.md) provides a more in-depth explanation of the building blocks we use to ensure user data remains private.

 The key to providing end-to-end protection is our **secure and transparent systems by design**:

 - We design the **hardened AI server to be verifiable**.

-- We provide a client library to **securely consume** the AI API.
+- We provide a client library to **securely consume** the AI server.

 - BlindLlama is also **optimized for auditability**, so that external auditors can completely audit the solution.